 The Pathway Back to Restoring the Dignity of Labor

 The disconnection from the meaning of ‘dignity of labor’ was further reinforced through the tension between knowledge systems - Indigenous and Western.
-Indigenous knowledge systems involve synergistic cultural customs that help maintain cohesive communities; while, Western knowledge systems consist of individualistic scientific practices that often do not prioritize effects to people or the environment.
+Indigenous knowledge systems built cultural customs that helped sustain cohesiveness within communities; while, Western knowledge systems consist of individualistic scientific practices that often do not prioritize effects to people or the environment.
 These knowledge systems should work together interdependently instead of working against one another.

 This conflict has had a crippling effect on young people’s prospects for professional pursuits.
 For the first time, the Bureau of Labor and Statistics is reporting that there are approximately two million jobs unable to be filled because of a lack of qualified skilled-trade workers.